yomajo/gh-actions/README.md

 Implemented workflow:

-- triggers on merges to main branch
+- triggers on merges to `main` branch and pull requests
 - sets up linux machine with pipenv env and deps installed
 - runs tests
+- if `main` branch protection is setup, pull request won't let merge if tests are not passing

 `test_merge.yaml`